Multi-document Table

 Last updated

-The Multi-document Chat lives inside of the Doc Chat module.
+The Multi-document Table lives inside of the Doc Chat module.
 It allows you to ask multiple questions about multiple documents at once.
 You then get back a table with the answer to each question for each of your documents, which you can then optionally export to an Excel-file or table in MS Word.

 As a first step, you need to upload the documents that you want to ask questions about.

-When you initially go to Multi-document Chat, your currently opened document in MS Word is selected.
+When you initially go to Multi-document Table, your currently opened document in MS Word is selected.
 However, you probably want to add several other documents as well, either by dragging them on the Upload area, or by clicking on the Upload area and selecting the files from the file selection dialog box of Windows/Mac.

 PDF-files will be immediately converted into .DOCX files, so that they become readable for ClauseBuddy.
 Take into account that converting PDF-files may several seconds or even up to a minute, depending on the length and complexity of the document.